DETAILED ACTION

 Claim 7 is rejected under 35 U.S.C.
 103 as being unpatentable over Stangl (WO 2020/038855) in view of Stenzenberger et al. (US 2016/0083012).
 All citations to Stangl will be made with respect to Stangl (US 2021/0170822), which is an English language publication corresponding to Stangl (WO 2020/038855).

-Regarding claim 7, Stangl discloses a bearing system for an axle of a double-track motor vehicle (see Abstract, FIGS. 1-3), comprising: an axle carrier (5) (see ¶ 0034; FIG. 1) which is attached with an elastic linkage (6) via at least one rubber bearing (6) to a carrier of a motor vehicle body (see ¶ 0039), each rubber bearing consisting at least of a rubber sleeve (see ¶ 0040, “rubber element”), an outer circumference of which being surrounded by a bushing (see ¶ 0040, “sleeve”) and an inner circumference of which is applied in an axial longitudinal direction onto a bearing core (see ¶ 0040, “metallic core”), the rubber bearing linkage being positioned on the carrier in such a way that each rubber sleeve extends with its axially oriented longitudinal axis in a vertical direction of the motor vehicle (see FIG. 2; ¶ 0040).
+Regarding claim 7, Stangl discloses a bearing system for an axle of a double-track motor vehicle (see Abstract, FIGS. 1-3), comprising: an axle carrier (5) (see ¶ 0034; FIG. 1) which is attached with an elastic linkage (6) formed by at least one rubber bearing (6) to a carrier of a motor vehicle body (see ¶ 0039), each rubber bearing having a rubber sleeve (see ¶ 0040, “rubber element”), an outer circumference of which is surrounded by a bushing (see ¶ 0040, “sleeve”) and an inner circumference of which is applied in an axial longitudinal direction onto a bearing core (see ¶ 0040, “metallic core”), the elastic linkage formed by the at least one rubber bearing being positioned on the carrier in such a way that each rubber sleeve extends with its axially oriented longitudinal axis in a vertical direction of the motor vehicle (see FIG. 2; ¶ 0040).

-It would have been obvious to configure the at least one rubber bearing of Stangl to have a vertical to longitudinal siffness ratio of between 1.4 and 10, as taught by Stenzenberger, to provide an advantageous configuration with regard to acoustics, comfort and driving dynamics (see e.g. Stenzenberger, ¶ 0021).
+It would have been obvious to configure the at least one rubber bearing of Stangl to have a vertical to longitudinal stiffness ratio of between 1.4 and 10, as taught by Stenzenberger, to provide an advantageous configuration with regard to acoustics, comfort and driving dynamics (see e.g. Stenzenberger, ¶ 0021).

 Claims 8 and 9 are rejected under 35 U.S.C.
 103 as being unpatentable over Stangl (WO 2020/038855) in view of Igami (US 2008/0054538).
 All citations to Stangl will be made with respect to Stangl (US 2021/0170822), which is an English language publication corresponding to Stangl (WO 2020/038855).